rappelr/RotmgPCap/README.md

 Try selecting one and clicking "Analyze" (or double click it) and it will open up the packet analyzer tool.
 Here it will display the binary data and a tree view of all its parsed components.
 Both of which can be interacted with to display the correlation between them.
-For quick debugging of the proto file you can open it and reload it via the buttons in the bottom left of the window.
-Back in the packet capture window you can save, or load previous sessions, by clicking on the "Session" button.
+In the packet capture window you can save, or load previous sessions, by clicking on the "Session" button.

 In the 'Resources' directory there should be a file named proto.txt.
 This file describes the data structures of the packets.
 You may edit this if you like.
 A more in depth explanation can be found there.
+It can also be accessed and refreshed from the Analyze window.